Multiple sclerosis: Onset

 85% of cases begin as a clinically isolated syndrome (CIS) over a number of days with 45% having motor or sensory problems, 20% having optic neuritis, and 10% having symptoms related to brainstem dysfunction, while the remaining 25% have more than one of the aforementioned difficulties.
 With optic neuritis as the most common presenting symptom, people with MS notice sub-acute loss of vision, often associated with pain worsening on eye movement, and reduced color vision.
-Early diagnosis of MS-associated optic neuritis helps timely initiation of targeted treatments.
-However, it is crucial to adhere to established diagnostic criteria when treating optic neuritis due to the broad range of alternative causes, such as neuromyelitis optica spectrum disorder (NMOSD), and other autoimmune or infectious conditions.
 The course of symptoms occurs in two main patterns initially: either as episodes of sudden worsening that last a few days to months (called relapses, exacerbations, bouts, attacks, or flare-ups) followed by improvement (85% of cases) or as a gradual worsening over time without periods of recovery (10–15% of cases).
-A combination of these two patterns may also occur, or people may start in a relapsing and remitting course that then becomes progressive later on.

 Relapses

 Relapses are usually unpredictable, occurring without warning.
 Exacerbations rarely occur more frequently than twice per year.
 Some relapses, however, are preceded by common triggers and they occur more frequently during spring and summer.
-Similarly, viral infections such as the common cold, influenza, or gastroenteritis increase their risk.
-Stress may also trigger an attack.
+Similarly, viral infections such as the common cold, influenza, or gastroenteritis increase their risk.Stress may also raise attack risk modestly, with the strongest evidence for severe stress like war or in PTSD.

 Many events do not affect rates of relapse requiring hospitalization including vaccination, breast feeding, physical trauma, and Uhthoff's phenomenon.

 Pregnancy

-Many women with MS who become pregnant experience lower symptoms during pregnancy.
-During the first months after delivery, the risk increases.
+Many women with MS who become pregnant experience lower symptoms during pregnancy, especially in the third trimester.
+During the period directly after delivery, the risk increases.
 Overall, pregnancy does not seem to influence long-term disability.

 Causes

 MS is an autoimmune disease with a combination of genetic and environmental causes underlying it.
-Both T-cells and B-cells are involved, although T-cells are often considered to be the driving force of the disease.
+Both T cells and B cells are involved.
 The causes of the disease are not fully understood.
-The Epstein-Barr Virus (EBV) has been shown to be directly present in the brain of most cases of MS and the virus is transcriptionally active in infected cells.
-EBV nuclear antigens are believed to be involved in the pathogenesis of multiple sclerosis, but not all people with MS have signs of EBV infection.
-Dozens of human peptides have been identified in different cases of the disease, and while some have plausible links to infectious organisms or known environmental factors, others do not.
+The Epstein-Barr Virus (EBV) very strongly increases the risk of MS.